-This is of concern to many parents and teachers.
 Children who are bullied may experience a disruption in social skill development and lowered self-esteem.
 Cyberbullying in older children and teens can lead to substance use and the desire to avoid situations where a child may feel embarrassed or targeted.
 Of great concern is the link of cyberbullying to teen suicide.
-It is important for children impacted by bullying to see a professional who can monitor their mood and the impact of bullying, especially due to the increased risk for suicidal thoughts, attempts, and completed suicide.
-A compassionate therapist can provide a safe and supportive environment in which a child can learn coping skills, assertion and boundary setting to feel secure and confident.
+It is important for children impacted by bullying to see a professional therapist who can monitor their mood and the impact of bullying, especially due to the increased risk for suicidal thoughts, attempts, and completed suicide.
+Our compassionate therapists at Metta Psychology Group can provide a safe and supportive environment in which a child can learn coping skills, assertion, and boundary setting to feel secure and confident.